-A project developers have described as an effort to revitalize Ellisville's business community could create approximately $500,000 in annual sales tax revenue if the project is approved, Ellisville city staff reported Friday.
+A project developers have described as an Ellisville's business community could create approximately $500,000 in annual sales tax revenue if the project is approved, Ellisville city staff reported Friday.

-Last week, an Ellisville TIF commission held a public hearing as required by law regarding a possible tax-incentive the project's developers are seeking.
+Last week, an Ellisville TIF commission as required by law regarding a possible tax-incentive the project's developers are seeking.
 The TIF, or tax increment financing, would allow the developers to retain half of all newly-create sales tax dollars generated at the site.

 If Friday's estimate is accurate, the revenues would account for an approximate 5 percent increase in the city's total revenues; since 2009, the City of Ellisville has operated on an annual budget of about $9 million.

 The issue of a Walmart in Ellisville has received attention , when city officials hosted a series of focused on the city's budget.